exaexa/ShinySOM/TUTORIAL.md

 There are various limitations that prevent efficient interactive work with large datasets.
 Those consist mostly of necessary delays while processing large data -- although ShinySOM tries to do the best with large datasets, timing and resource usage of the involved algorithms will always cross the "bearable" limit for interactive usage if the datasets grow enough.

 One possible alleviation of this problem is to downscale the datasets.
-Because ShinySOM is designed to cope well with a few millions of loaded cells, the downscaling is not even required for many datasets (at least not for common experiments); and creates only a minor statistical loss even in larger experiments.
-Despite of that, downscaled datasets should not be used for obtaining any final results.
+Because ShinySOM is designed to cope well with a few millions of loaded cells, the downsampling is not even required for many datasets (at least not for common experiments); and creates only a minor statistical loss even in larger experiments.
+Despite of that, downsampled datasets should not be used for obtaining any final results.

 Batch API of ShinySOM is designed for alleviating this problem: You can prepare the analysis (create a "gating scheme") in the interactive interface using a slightly reduced cell sample, export the analysis, and automatically apply it to any number of incoming FCS files.